Exact thresholds for Ising-Gibbs samplers on general graphs: Introduction

-\subsubsection{Bounding the Volume}
+\subsubsection{Bounding the volume}

-The easiest step in both Theorems~\ref{t:main} and~\ref{t:ER} is to establish $\Vol(R,\mathfrak{X})$.
-For graphs of degree at most $d$, the volume grows as $O((d-1)^{R})$ and using arguments from~\cite{MosselSly:09} one can show that if $R = (\log \log n)^n$ then for $G(n,d/n)$ one can take $\mathfrak{X}$ of order $d^R \log n$.
+The easiest step in both Theorems~\ref{tmain} and~\ref{tER} is to establish $\Vol(R,\mathfrak{X})$.
+For graphs of degree at most $d$, the volume grows as $O((d-1)^{R})$ and using arguments from \cite{MosselSly09} one can show that if $R = (\log\log n)^n$, then for $G(n,d/n)$, one can take $\mathfrak{X}$ of order $d^R \log n$.

-\subsubsection{Spatial Mixing Bounds}
+\subsubsection{Spatial mixing bounds}

-Establishing Spatial mixing bounds relies on the fact that for trees without external fields - this is a standard calculation.
-The presence of external fields can be dealt with using a Lemma from~\cite{BeKeMoPe:05} which shows that the for Ising model on trees, the difference in magnetization is maximized when there are no external fields.
-A crucial tool which allows us to obtain results for non-tree graphs is the Weitz tree~\cite{Weitz:06}.
+Establishing spatial mixing bounds relies on the fact that for trees without external fields, this is a standard calculation.
+The presence of external fields can be dealt with by using a lemma from \cite {BeKeMoPe05}, which shows that the for Ising model on trees, the difference in magnetization is maximized when there are no external fields.
+A crucial tool which allows us to obtain results for nontree graphs is the Weitz tree \cite{Weitz06}.
 This tree allows us to write magnetization ratios for the Ising model on general graphs using a related model on the tree.
-In~\cite{MosselSly:09} it was shown that the Weitz tree can be used to construct an efficient algorithm different than Gibbs Sampling for sampling Ising configurations under the conditions of Theorems~\ref{t:main} and~\ref{t:ER} (the running time of the algorithm is $n^{1+C(\beta)}$ compared to $C(\beta) n \log n$ established here).
+In \cite {MosselSly09} it was shown that the Weitz tree can be used to construct an efficient algorithm, different than Gibbs sampling, for sampling Ising configurations under the conditions of Theorems \ref {tmain} and~\ref{tER} [the running time of the algorithm is $n^{1+C(\beta)}$ compared to $C(\beta) n \log n$ established here].

-\subsubsection{Local Mixing Bounds}
+\subsubsection{Local mixing bounds}

-In order to derive local mixing bounds we generalize results from~\cite{BeKeMoPe:05} on the mixing times in terms of cut-width to deal with arbitrary external fields.
-Further, for the case of Erd\H{o}s-R\'enyi random graphs and $R= (\log \log n)^2$ we show that with high probability the cut width is of order $\log n / \log \log n$.
+In order to derive local mixing bounds, we generalize results from \cite{BeKeMoPe05} on the mixing times in terms of cut-width to deal with arbitrary external fields.
+Further, for the case of Erd\H{o}s--R\'enyi random graphs and $R= (\log\log n)^2$, we show that with high probability the cut width is of order $\log n / \log\log n$.